 A Canadian patent may be obtained for any new invention, including processes, machines, methods of manufacturing or a composition, or any new and useful improvement to one of the above that is applicable to industry.
 The key is that there must be at least one new and innovative element to the invention or improvement.
 That being said, Canadian patents cannot be issued to protect a scientific principle or theorem in the abstract without a practical application.

-Claim format and content can make a big difference between acceptance or rejection for certain technologies.
-For example, methods that provide practical therapeutic benefits to subjects are considered “methods of medical treatment,” and are not patentable in Canada.
-However, the content may be redrafted to instead claim an allowable “use.”
-Also, higher life forms — such as mice, or other mammals, and plants — are not patentable, but a higher life form may be protected by directing claims to a cell consisting of patentable nucleic acid.
+Claim format and content can make a big difference between acceptance and rejection for certain technologies.
+For example, methods that provide practical therapeutic benefits to subjects are considered methods of medical treatment, and are not patentable in Canada.
+However, therapeutic innovations may generally be captured in the form of "use" claims.
+Also, higher life forms - such as multicellular plants and animals - are not patentable per se, but a higher life form may be protected by directing claims to a cell having distinctive characteristics.

 b.
 Process to obtain patent protection